Hiking Trails in the Western Cape

 With such a diverse natural beauty on our doorsteps it just natural that people love spending time discovering the pleasure of hiking on trails that can take one along secluded white beaches or the country's largest indigenous forests near Knysna.

-Our six recommended hiking trails in the Western Cape
+Hiking trails in the Western Cape

 The most famous mountain in South Africa, Table Mountain is in the Table Mountain National Park with a network of over 550 walks.
 For the novice there is easy walks that can be done in a few hours like Platteklip Gorge or for the more adventurous there is also the three-day Hoerikwaggo Table Mountain Trail.